danielabar/meblog/src/markdown/rails-kafka-consumer.md

 # Produce and send a message to the `inventory_management_product_updates` topic:
 Karafka.producer.produce_async(topic: 'inventory_management_product_updates', payload: message)
-# [ce1340a60c42] Async producing of a message to 'inventory_management_product_updates' topic took 21.07400000002235 ms
+# [ce1340a60c42] Async producing of a message to '
+#   inventory_management_product_updates' topic took 21.07400000002235 ms
-# [ce1340a60c42] {:topic=>"inventory_management_product_updates", :payload=>"{\"product_code\":\"JANW7810\",\"inventory_count\":10}"}
+# [ce1340a60c42] {:topic=>"inventory_management_product_updates",
-# => #<Rdkafka::Producer::DeliveryHandle:0x0000000114198588>
+#   :payload=>"{\"product_code\":\"JANW7810\",\"inventory_count\":10}"}
 ```

-After you submit the producer command, keep an eye on the terminal tab running the Karafka server, you should see some output indicating the message has been consumed from topic `inventory_management_product_updates` and offset `0`.
+After submitting the producer command, watch on the terminal tab running the Karafka server.
+There will be some output indicating the message has been consumed from topic `inventory_management_product_updates` and offset `0`.
 I've added some `=== EXPLANATIONS ===`:

 ```
 === KARAFKA LOGGING WHEN CONSUMER STARTS PROCESSING === [50b2762f16b2] Consume job for ProductInventoryConsumer on inventory_management_product_updates/0 started

 === CONSUMER INFO LEVEL LOGGING ===
 ProductInventoryConsumer consuming: Topic: inventory_management_product_updates,
   Message: {"product_code"=>"JANW7810", "inventory_count"=>10}, Offset: 0

 === KARAFKA LOGGING WHEN CONSUMER FINISHES PROCESSING === [50b2762f16b2] Consume job for ProductInventoryConsumer on inventory_management_product_updates/0 finished in 345.4149999995716ms
 ```

 When there's a batch of messages ready to be processed, the `consume` method gets invoked with the `messages`, which can be iterated (in our simple case, there's only one message currently).
 Each of these is an instance of [Karafka::Messages::Message](https://karafka.io/docs/code/karafka/Karafka/Messages/Message.html).
 When the `payload` method is invoked on the `message` object, Karafka will deserialize it, which converts the raw Kafka message to a format you can work with in your Ruby code.
 By default, it uses JSON deserialization, which means it assumes the messages are in JSON format, and they will be deserialized into a Ruby hash.
 This is what's shown in the console output when we log `message.payload`.
 The Karafka docs have more details about [deserialization](https://karafka.io/docs/Deserialization/).

 <aside class="markdown-aside">
-For those keeping count, that's three terminal tabs required to work with this application during development mode: First one to run the Kafka cluster in docker containers, second one to run the Karafka server for consuming messages, and a third one to run a Rails console to produce messages.
+For those keeping count, that's three terminal tabs required to work with this application during development mode: First one to run the Kafka cluster in Docker containers, second one to run the Karafka server for consuming messages, and a third one to run a Rails console to produce messages.
 If you want to be able to view the output of these all at the same time, a simple way is to use the <a class="markdown-link" href="https://iterm2.com/documentation-one-page.html">Split Panes</a> feature of iTerm or <a class="markdown-link" href="https://github.com/tmux/tmux/wiki">tmux</a> for more advanced features.
 </aside>

 ## Update Product